Languages

 He enjoys working in a European and international context and has coined projects such as WordWide-NMR (WW-NMR) which included NMR centres from across the world, including China, India, and countries in South America, together with several European sites, to exchange staff members and to run joint international workshops around the world.
 He has been coordinator of several EU MarieCurie ITN networks, all focussed on NMR-methods and tracer-based metabolism (FP7 Metaflux, H2020 EUROPOL and HaemMetabolome).
 In 2018 he won a grant from EPSRC which will fund a 1GHz spectrometer for the HWB-NMR facility as part of a £20Million funding initiative which supports high-field NMR across the UK.
 He has also been part of several EU infrastructure (EU-NMR and Bio-NMR) and an eInfrastructure (PheNomeNal).
 He has published around 100 publications (https://www.researchgate.net/profile/Ulrich_Guenther, RG score 38, h-index 29).
 Since Oct 2019 he is Professor of Metabolomics at the University of Lübeck.

-Dr. Christoph Trautwein raised up in Southern Germany nearby Stuttgart where he first studied Environmental Engineering prior moving 2007 to Freiburg for his PhD and a second career in Molecular Medicine.
-After a Postdoc 2015-2016 at the Karlsruhe Institute of Technology he joined the Werner Siemens Imaging Center in the year 2017 where he now is leading the research group for Metabolomics & Systems Medicine.
+Dr. Christoph Trautwein studied Environmental Engineering at the University of Stuttgart, Germany, before starting in 2007 a second career in Molecular Medicine at the University of Freiburg, where he also completed his PhD.
+After a postdoc at the Karlsruhe Institute of Technology, in 2017 he joined the Werner Siemens Imaging Center at the University of Tübingen, where he currently leads the research group for Metabolomics & Systems Medicine.

 Registration